 Cultivate meaningful communities of support

 There’s a fantastic community of researchers online too!
 While there might be a lot of negativity on Twitter, there are also incredible communities.
-Communities such as #AcademicChatter, PhD Balance, Thoughts of a PhD, Career Conversations, Dr Meming (a bit of humour), and more generate great connections and spark healthy debate!
+Communities such as #AcademicChatter, PhD Balance, Thoughts of a PhD, Career Conversations, Dr Meming (a bit of humor), and more generate great connections and spark healthy debate!
 I would also encourage finding communities related to your research interests.
 Some of these communities are even on Discord, where one can ask for support or attend virtual events (i.e., writing retreats).
-The bottom line is that feeling part of a wider academic community has been a core motivation to remind me that doing a PhD doesn’t have to be isolating.
+The bottom line is that feeling part of a wider academic community has been a core motivation to remind me that doing a doctorate doesn’t have to be isolating.

 My supervisor told me the importance of connecting with people at a similar stage of one’s research journey because these are the folks one grows side by side professionally.
 It’s been a piece of advice that has stuck with me at every event I attend, trying to stay connected with these peers at a similar stage.
 In the field of HCI, the CHI Mentoring Workshop has been incredibly helpful to access a community that I identify with and where I feel supported.